klahrich/chiefhustler/content/posts/value-investing-resources.md

 categories: ["investing"]
 ---

-These resource list is by no means intended to be comprehensive.
-These are just a few links and individual contributions I find useful and that fit my style and what I'm looking for in terms of investment content.
-I also focus on the free content, because I'm a cheap fuck.
+This list is by no means intended to be comprehensive.
+These are just a few links that I find useful and that fit my style and what I'm looking for in terms of investment content.
+I also focus on free stuff, because I'm a cheap fuck.

-If you know of a resource that is not listed here but would be a nice addition, please let me know!

-# Insider trading

 #### US